Origami Blanket21.Jun.19 / Kirsten Ballering

 (2sc, ch2) in bottom-right corner ch-sp, join with ss to first sc.

-Fasten off all ends.
+Fasten off, weave in all ends.

 I recommend wet-blocking for this blanket.
 Have a look at my blocking tutorial if you are not familiar with blocking.